- Bikeability is today’s cycle training programme. It’s like cycling proficiency, but better!

 Tell us how we did!

-Feedback from children, parents and schools is a way to measure the success of Bikeability in Devon.
+When you have had training please tell us how we did.
+Feedback from children and parents is a way to measure the success of Bikeability in Devon.
 It is also shared with Bikeability and the Department for Transport who fund Bikeability.
 Thank you!

 Subscribe to our ‘Bikeability Parents’ email updates